SpencerCDixon/redux-cli-boilerplate/readme.md

 ### PostCSS, CSSModules, & CSS Variables
 Global variables live inside `styles/css-global-vars.js` and will be imported into all CSSModule files as sass like variables using `$` prefix.

+### TODO
+- [ ] make the view blueprint add the import statements
+- [ ] create a route blueprint that creates a view and a route